 - Getting Ready to Clerk – Thursday, April 5th – Legal practitioners will discuss research projects done by clerks & new associates – how projects are assigned, typical projects, and feedback to expect.
 (25 points)

 Online (via TWEN) Law Library Legal Research Seminars [Points vary per Seminar.]

 - Starting Research with Secondary Sources – Why recreate the wheel?
 Examine how secondary sources explain and analyze “the law,” as well as cite primary authority.

 - Terms & Connectors Searching – Explore the power of search techniques beyond natural language searching.
 Understand the basics of combining terms & phrases in effective search statements.

-- Lexis Advance Overview - October 26, 4:30pm-5pm - Leap beyond Google and harness the power of these two legal research giants.
-You'll practice big box & pre-filtered searching, and see how to print/download/email search results.
+- Westlaw Overview (and) Lexis Advance Overview – Leap beyond Google and start to harness these two legal research giants.
+Learn big box & pre-filtered searching, as well as how to print/download/email search results.

-- KeyCite - November 9, 4:30pm-5pm - Why is a red stop sign different from a yellow flag, and what should you do when you see either one?
-You'll examine components of reports in Shepard's (on Nov 2) and KeyCite (on Nov 9), and discover the power of these legal citator services.
+- Shepard’s (and) KeyCite – Why is a red stop sign different from a yellow flag, and what should you do when you see either one?
+Examine reports in Shepard's & KeyCite, and discover the power of these legal citator services.

-- Zotero - bonus online Seminar - available in late September - Do you have a big research project?
-Get organized with reference management software.
-You'll practice how to save database records & web pages, and create & export records, in the freely-available Zotero.
+- Zotero – Do you have a big research project?
+Get organized with the freely-available Zotero!
+Review how to save database results & web pages, and create & export references.

-For additional information on the Law Library Legal Research Seminars, contact Laura Ray, Outreach & Instructional Services Librarian, at 216-687-6880 or firstname.lastname@example.org.
+For more information on the Law Library Legal Research Seminars, contact Laura Ray, Outreach & Instructional Services Librarian, at 216-687-6880 or firstname.lastname@example.org.